Boris-Em/BEMAnalogClock/README.md

     self.myClock.seconds = 10;

 **By conforming to these two methods**
-The other way to set up the time on the clock is by using the methods ` timeForClock` and ` dateFormatterForClock`.
+The other way to set up the time on the clock is by using the methods ` timeForClock:` and ` dateFormatterForClock:`.
-`timeForClock` should return a string containing the time you want the clock to be set up at.
+`timeForClock:` should return a string containing the time you want the clock to be set up at.
-` dateFormatterForClock` should return the date format (string) used by the string for the time.
+`dateFormatterForClock:` should return the date format (string) used by the string for the time.
 Here is an example on how these methods are used on a ViewController:

     - (NSString *)timeForClock:(BEMAnalogClockView *)clock {